 - Your computer will restart after 60 seconds

 If any malicious software is found, you would need to remove it, that’s basically the only thing you need to do while running the offline scan.
 Once the process is done, your computer will start automatically.

 Does it actually make any difference in eliminating malicious software?
-Tell us your opinion in the comments.
+Tell us your opinion in the comments section below.